 - TEND Summer Newsletter and NIS update The Newest NIS Programme: TEND is the newest of the NIS suite of interventions.
 It’s a 12 week video coaching programme for...

 What is TEND?

-Click here to watch a short video explaining some of the brain science that underpins TEND, and here to read a systemic review of video feedback programmes.
+You can also click here to watch a short video explaining some of the brain science that underpins TEND, and here to read a systematic review of video feedback programmes.